mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ### void ReadBases([XmlReader reader](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmlreader?view=net-8.0))

 Reads the base objects of the ADG object from an XML reader.

+#### Remarks
+This method is used to read the base objects of the ADG object from an XML reader.
+The reader parameter specifies the XML reader to read from.
+This can be useful for deserializing the object's state from XML.

 ```cs
 void ReadBases(XmlReader reader)